pyranges/pyranges_1.x/docs/how_to_genomic_ops.rst

 ------------------------

 Many genomic analyses involved running a sliding window over the genome or subregions of it.
-Method :func:`window <pyranges.PyRanges.window>` allows to obtain adjacent windows of a specified size and step that span each interval in a PyRanges object.
+Method :func:`window_ranges <pyranges.PyRanges.window_ranges>` allows to obtain adjacent windows of a specified size and step that span each interval in a PyRanges object.

   >>> g = pr.PyRanges(dict(Chromosome=1, Start=[4, 60, 100], End=[11, 66, 107],